-- Responding to complaint and peer review processes
+- Responding to complaints and peer review processes

 - Administrative tax professional responsibility hearings, including before the Office of Professional Responsibility (OPR) of the IRS

-- Threat of investigation by the IRS, OPR, Department of the Treasury, or the local district attorney’s office
+- Threat of investigation by the IRS, OPR, Department of the Treasury, Department of Justice, or the local district attorney’s office

 - Licensing and compliance

-Accountants and CPA’s are asked by clients to provide a broader range of services than ever before.
-Diversification and expansion of the services an accounting firm might provide presents opportunities for enhanced client service, but also an increased risk of liability.
-It has been our experience that many ethics-related complaints arise for a relationship between an accounting firm and a client that has irrevocably deteriorated, especially when a tax client gets into trouble and tries to lay blame on anyone else, including their accountant or CPA.
-A client may have intentionally deceived the accountant or CPA regarding issues such as collecting sales tax, maintaining foreign accounts, or the classification of their staff.
+Accountants and CPAs are asked by clients to provide a broader range of services than ever before and at an increasingly sophisticated level, with ever-changing laws, regulations, and professional standards.
+While the diversification and expansion of services offered by accountants and CPAs present enhanced business opportunities, there is also an increased risk of liability.
+It has been our experience that many complaints arise from a relationship between an accounting firm and a client that has irrevocably deteriorated, especially when a client tries to avoid responsibility for their own actions or deceptions.

-In such instances, our defense team approaches the situation with discretion, sensitivity and commitment to protecting the accountant or CPA from the possible consequences of an ethics or tax inquiry, or loss of licensure.
-We have also found that if we are retained at the outset of a complaint, our ability to have the matter resolved favorably for our clients greatly improves.
-We are also sensitive to the importance of working with both defendants and their insurance carriers in cases involving malpractice insurance.
+In such instances, our defense team approaches the situation with discretion, sensitivity and commitment to protecting our client from the possible consequences of a malpractice suit, as well as an ethics investigation and disciplinary proceeding.
+We have found that if we are retained at the outset, our ability to have the matter resolved favorably for our clients greatly improves.
+We are also experienced and sensitive to the importance of working with defendants and their insurance carriers in cases involving malpractice insurance and subpoena compliance matters.